 Flu Shots at Valley Medical Center Clinics and Pharmacies

-- More information will be available on free flu shots from Santa Clara Valley Medical Center.
-The schedule for 2021-2022 will be released shortly.
+- More information on free flu shots from Santa Clara Valley Medical Center.

 More Free Flu Shots in Your Neighborhood